25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFormation.md

 ## What are parameters?

 - Parameters are a way to provide inputs to your AWS CloudFormation template
-- They’re important to know about if:
+- They're important to know about if:
 - You want to reuse your templates across the company
 - Some inputs can not be determined ahead of time
 - Parameters are extremely powerful, controlled, and can prevent errors from happening in your templates thanks to types.